7 Best Types Of Visual Aids In Teaching (2024 Updated)

 Organizing a class depends on how children want to learn, work in groups or individually.
 Flashcards will encourage students to learn together in a team.
 Meanwhile, handouts are preferred for kids to learn alone.

 The table below is our guideline for teachers to select visual aids from 3 inputs: learning style, teaching style, and subject.
-We also apply the rules of choosing that based on teaching objectives.
+We also apply the rules of choosing based on teaching objectives.
 So, don’t waste your time, check it out!

 Visual AidLearning styleTeaching styleSubjects